Murrkeys/Murrkeys.github.io/_pages/about.md

 ### Personal

 I grew up in Charlotte, NC.
 I attended university in Ithaca, NY.
-I have worked and lived in greater New York City area and San Diego.
-I now live in Sydney, NSW.
+I have worked and lived in the greater New York City area and San Diego, CA. I now live in Sydney, NSW.

 I love watching and playing sports, mainly soccer.
 During the weekdays, I am usually reading, running, swimming, cooking, and watching movies.
 On the weekends, I am usually traveling and enjoying the outdoors.